collaboracode/2022website/README.md

 ## TODO: Break out header into separate components
 - IsOpen attribute in Reactstrap

+## TODO: get drafts on nav to update when saving new drafts, and posting old ones

 ## Environment variables
  - AWS_ID
  - AWS_KEY